 Photo Credit: Mischa Richter

 Gil Scott-Heron was born in Chicago in 1949.
-A highly influential and widely admired singer, proto-rapper, jazz pianist, poet, novelist and socio-political commentator, Scott-Heron was a unique and major figure in global music.
-With over fifteen albums to his name, his politically charged output won him an international following.
-His work illuminates a philosophy of life that held human affection as well as political and artistic responsibility as the underlying factors that inspired his writing.
-Gil Scott-Heron spent more than thirty years opening eyes, minds and souls.
+He has been opening eyes, minds and souls for thirty years.
+A highly influential and widely admired singer, proto-rapper, jazz pianist, published poet, novelist and socio-political commentator, Scott-Heron was a unique and major figure in global music.
+With over fifteen albums to his name, his politically charged output has won him an international following.
+His work illuminates a philosophy of life that holds human affection as well as political and artistic responsibility as the underlying factors that inspire his writing.
 He died in 2011.

 Canongate’s own Jamie Byng interview’s Gil Scott-Heron in 2010.
 This year would have marked Gil’s 68th birthday.
 His posthumously published, indelible memoir The Last Holiday is now a Canon.